 Adding Google Analytics to Thrive Themes

-If you currently use Thrive Themes on your WordPress website, you might want to set up Google Analytics tracking of your entire website so you can measure your site’s success over time.
+If you currently use Thrive Themes as your WordPress popup plugin, you might want to set up Google Analytics tracking of your entire website so you can measure your site’s success over time.

 Luckily, adding a Google Analytics code to your website is easy to do when you have a Thrive Theme installed.